 The Department of Art & Culture has almost one million pieces from around the world that dates back to pre-historic times up to the present day.
 The collection includes artwork from the Indigenous Americas, Canada, Egypt and Nubia, Africa, the Islamic World, Greece and Rome, Asia and Europe.

-For over a century, the Royal Ontario Museum has been an educational and historical showcase for nature, culture and the arts.
-Canada’s largest museum, ROM attracts over 1.3 million visitors from around the world each year.
+The Royal Ontario Museum has been an educational and historical showcase for nature, culture and the arts for over a century.
+Canada’s largest museum, ROM, attracts over 1.3 million visitors from around the world each year.
 Today, over 13 million objects are displayed throughout the museum’s 40 gallery and exhibition spaces.
 The museum also features lectures, films, concerts and performances.
 Plus, over 60,000 objects can be viewed in ROM’s online collection.

 Charles Trick Currelly